lastparody/OPENGATE/README.md

 ## What is OpenGate?

-OpenGate is a native macOS application designed for DPI bypass and censorship circumvention.
+OpenGate is a native multi-platform (Windows, macOS) application designed for DPI bypass and censorship circumvention.
 Built on a high-performance Go core, it effectively defeats ISP restrictions through advanced techniques such as SNI fragmentation, TCP segmentation, and DNS-over-HTTPS (DoH).
 By employing multi-layered packet-splitting strategies, it neutralizes Deep Packet Inspection (DPI) at the source.
 Featuring a minimalist, one-click interface, OpenGate offers a user-friendly experience that requires zero technical knowledge.

 ---